News Flash Home

 For more information, please call Public Works at 515-278-0822.

-As a resident, it is important to remember it is illegal to burn leaves, grass clippings, pine needles, garden waste and other organic debris within Johnston city limits.
+As a resident, it is important to remember it is illegal to burn leaves, grass clippings, pine needles, garden waste, and other organic debris within Johnston city limits.
 Please continue to use the Compost It! yard waste program through November 27.
 Compost It! provides curbside collection of yard waste.
-City code allows the burning of brush, sticks, branches, trees and shrubs on single-family and two-family residential properties when placed 50 feet away from a neighboring home.
+City code allows the burning of brush, sticks, branches, trees, and shrubs on single-family and two-family residential properties when placed 50 feet away from a neighboring home.

 Burning is not allowed in the public right-of-way or any public easement area.
 Property owners or tenants must be present at all times when open burning is taking place.
-Please remember to be respectful of neighbors who may enjoy fall weather and do not appreciate smoke blowing into their homes.
+Please remember to be respectful of neighbors who may enjoy the fall weather and do not appreciate smoke blowing into their homes.